Getting over your partner’s past isn’t as complicated as we think.

-Let’s look at this, step by step.
+Let’s look at getting over your partner’s past, step by step.

 But first: let’s say you want to build a house.